talkable/talkable-docs/source/standalone/standard.rst

    <h3>Example</h3>

-Suppose that you have Curebit integration code on "**http://your-merchant.com/share**".
+Suppose that you have Talkable integration code on "**http://your-merchant.com/share**".
 The following code will register person@example.com in campaign with tag "custom":

 .. code-block:: url